yapily/registration-scripts/README.md

 - Select `OB WAC` and upload the `obwac` `.csr` file
 - Select `OB Seal` and upload the `obseal` `.csr` file

+If you have done everything successfully, you should see a green notification in the UI confirming the upload was successful, otherwise, check that you have completed all the steps to set your config and you have selected roles your eligible for in the dashboard.

+## Downloading the PEM files from Open Banking Directory

 You will then need to download the `.pem` files for each certificate in the menu options for each certificate type.
 You can do this by clicking on the three dots for each cert in the certificates table from the appropriate software statement view within the Open Banking Directory and selecting "Get PEM".

 You can then use the rename the files to make them more identifiable using the following convention:

 ```
-[certType].[companyName].SSID.[softwareStatementClientId].KID.[certKID].[fileExtension]
+[cert-type].[company-name].SSID.[software-statement-id].KID.[cert-kid].[file-extension]
 ```

 The end result should be 4 files in the format:

 ```
-obwac.[companyName].SSID.[softwareStatementClientId].KID.[obwacCertKID].key
-obwac.[companyName].SSID.[softwareStatementClientId].KID.[obwacCertKID].pem
-obseal.[companyName].SSID.[softwareStatementClientId].KID.[obsealCertKID].key
-obseal.[companyName].SSID.[softwareStatementClientId].KID.[obsealCertKID].pem
+obwac.[company-name].SSID.[software-statement-id].KID.[obwac-cert-kid].key
+obwac.[company-name].SSID.[software-statement-id].KID.[obwac-cert-kid].pem
+obseal.[company-name].SSID.[software-statement-id].KID.[obseal-cert-kid].key
+obseal.[company-name].SSID.[software-statement-id].KID.[obseal-cert-kid].pem
 ```

 Assuming you have not changed the file names from when you created the CSRs, you should be able to use the `rename_files.sh` script to do this for you: